Modernized Legacy App, Enabled Acquisition

 Align to a New Design System

-Thankfully the new design team at lighthouse were awesome!
+Thankfully the new design team at lighthouse was awesome!
 I just gained a new UX tribe!

 Which meant, I had to redesign the Lighthouse Design System, called Kraken, in Adobe XD.